Jin's net worth: Know everything about the BTS member's assets, earnings and more

 — BTS Charts & Translations (@charts_k) October 24, 2022

-BTS’ Jin wore a statement Louis Vuitton Monogram Crazy Denim Workwear Jacket, which retails for a whopping USD 3,200.
-He also carried the Louis Vuitton Anton Tote in Damier Graphite, which retails for no less than USD 2,000.
-Lastly, he rounded up his Louis Vuitton look with the brand’s Abbesses Derby shoes in white, which cost around USD 1,125.
-With just his airport look costing more than USD 6,000, we can’t imagine the prices of other luxury staples in his wardrobe.
+BTS’ Jin wore a statement Louis Vuitton Monogram Crazy Denim Workwear Jacket, which retails for a whopping USD 3,200 (INR 2.6 lakh approx.).
+He also carried the Louis Vuitton Anton Tote in Damier Graphite, which retails for no less than USD 2,000 (INR 1.6 lakh approx.).
+Lastly, he rounded up his Louis Vuitton look with the brand’s Abbesses Derby shoes in white, which cost around USD 1,125 (INR 92,300.18).
+With just his airport look costing more than USD 6,000 (INR 4.9 lakh approx.), we can’t imagine the prices of other luxury staples in his wardrobe.

 The potential Cartier ambassador has also flaunted the brand’s exquisite timepieces from time to time.
 He wore the Tank Louis Cartier Watch in 18k yellow gold and red leather at the premiere of the movie, HUNT in 2022.
-The watch easily costs somewhere around USD 13,800.
+The watch easily costs somewhere around USD 13,800 (INR 11.3 lakh approx.).

 Frequently Asked Questions (FAQs)